alexcrichton/bzip2-rs/README.md

 *`static`*

-Always build `libbz2` from source, and statically link it.
-When `libbz2-rs-sys` is enabled, static mode is always used.
+Always build `libbz2` from C source, and statically link it.
+This flag is only meaningful when `bzip2-sys` is used, and has no effect when `libbz2-rs-sys` is used as the bzip2 implementation.

 ## License